8 dead in shooting at rail yard serving Silicon Valley - WTMJ

 Associated Press

-Santa Clara County Sheriff Laurie Smith said it was “undetermined” how the shooter died.
+Sheriff’s spokesman Deputy Russell Davis said the attack also resulted in “multiple major injuries.”
+He did not know the type of weapon used.
+Authorities did not identify any of the victims, who included VTA employees.

-The shooting took place around 6:30 a.m. at a light rail facility in San Jose next door to the sheriff’s department and across a freeway from the airport.
-The facility is a transit control center that stores trains and has a maintenance yard.
+Santa Clara County District Attorney Jeff Rosen said it was his understanding the shooting happened during a meeting.

-Davis said the attack resulted in “multiple major injuries.”
-He did not know the type of weapon used or whether the gunfire happened indoors or outdoors.
-He said the victims included VTA employees.
-Authorities did not release any of the victims’ names.
+Grief-stricken families sat huddled together, holding hands and crying, after learning they had lost a loved one, Rosen told reporters, describing the scene inside a county building.

-Police vehicles and orange crime-scene tape blocked off the area where the shooting happened, and reporters were kept at a distance The rail yard is in the city’s administrative neighborhood, near the sheriff’s office and city and county offices.
+Bomb squads were searching the rail complex after receiving information about possible explosive devices, Davis said.

-Bomb squads were searching the rail complex after receiving information about possible explosive devices inside the building, Davis said.
+Officials were also investigating a house fire that broke out shortly before the shooting, Davis said.
+Public records show Cassidy owned a two-story home where firefighters responded Wednesday morning.
+Fire crews found a fast-moving blaze after being notified by a passer-by.
+A neighboring house also caught fire, authorities said.

 VTA trains were already out on morning runs when the shooting occurred.
-Light rail service was to be suspended at noon and replaced with bus bridges, agency Chairman Glenn Hendricks told a news conference.
+Light rail service was to be suspended at noon and replaced with bus bridges, Hendricks told a news conference.

 “It’s just very difficult for everyone to be able try to wrap their heads around and understand what has happened,” Hendricks said.